 - Vertical obstacles such as trees, shrubs or signage.

-A clear trail free from any obstacles, such as this one in Falcon Lake (Manitoba), ensures that all visitors are safe.
+A clear trail free from any obstacles, such as this one in Falcon Lake, Manitoba, ensures that all visitors can access trails safely.

-This trail in Morning Mountain Regional Park (BC) has a clear width and vertical clearance.
+This trail in Morning Mountain Regional Park, British Columbia, has a clear width and vertical clearance.

 6. BOARDWALKS

-- If the boardwalk is lengthy, consider making it wide enough to allow two people using electric wheelchairs to pass easily or create passing spaces at regular intervals.
+- If the boardwalk is long, consider making it wide enough to allow two people using electric wheelchairs to pass easily or create passing spaces at regular intervals.

 - Ensure that the approach to the boardwalk has an even surface with no steps, gaps or openings.